getmoto/moto/CONTRIBUTING.md

 Moto has a [Makefile](./Makefile) which has some helpful commands for getting set up.
 You should be able to run `make init` to install the dependencies and then `make test` to run the tests.

 *NB.
-On first run, some tests might take a while to execute, especially the Lambda ones, because they may need to download a Docker image before they can execute.*
+On first run, some tests might take a while to execute, especially the Lambda ones, because they may need to download a Docker image before they can be executed.*

 ## Linting